jenningj/WebDesign/php/README.md

 Can use either " or '.

-If you want to use variable inside sentatce need to use " (magic Quotes)
+If you want to use variable inside sentatce need to use quotes " (magic Quotes)

     ```
     <?php